On Having Something to Say

 Then, without realizing exactly what I was doing, I quit writing for others.
 In the year since I changed careers, I’ve begun to read again — as voraciously as I did when I was a child.
 I’ve started to lose myself in the infinite worlds of words and, timidly, to consider the frightening possibility that I, too, might actually have something to say.

-The danger here is, of course, in self-knowledge and subsequent self-disclosure.
+The danger here, of course, is in self-knowledge and subsequent self-disclosure.
 That takes a special kind of insanity — or strength.
 Perhaps both.
 It’s a kind of vulnerability I’ve never liked.
 Because ultimately, I put pen to paper (or fingertips to keys) for the same reason everyone else does: to have my words read — even if it’s just by God — and to know that they make something or mean something.

 I’ve made money from writing that, ultimately, meant very little.
 Now, I just hope to write something that will mean something.
 And not just to me.